LK-Tmac1/tx_parser_go/README.md

 2. For each log/transaction, read from storage if there is any persisted data available
 3. If not, use the transaction hash value to get the details by ***eth_getTransactionByHash***
 4. Persist the transaction details to storage, if any

+### Misc.
+Note: I did check the reference doc here: https://ethereum.org/en/developers/docs/apis/json-rpc

+But I didn't find any existing method that could return all transactions of an address.

+Thus I came to this solution, although not ideal and I didn't find a good sample address with non-empty logs returned from the method.

+It would be great if some sample address (with logs ideally) are provided on the homework.